Codecademy/docs/content/kotlin/concepts/strings/terms/padEnd/padEnd.md

   - 'paths/computer-science'
 ---

-The **`.padEnd()`** method in Kotlin is used to pad a string to specific length by adding a specific character, sequence of characters or space at the end of the original string.
+The **`.padEnd()`** method in Kotlin is used to pad a string to a specific length by adding a specific character, sequence of characters, or space at the end of the original `string`.
 It returns a string of length equal to the specified length, appended as many times as necessary with the specified character to reach the specified length.

 ## Syntax